-5. Conclusions and Recommendations
+5. Conclusions

-The area being relinquished is considered to have either lower prospectivity for sedimenthosted uranium or is relatively inaccessible due to sand dunes.
-Results show a zone of elevated results for several elements which roughly corresponds with exposures and subcropping occurrences of sandstone formations.
+The area being relinquished is considered to have either lower prospectivity for sediment-hosted uranium or is relatively inaccessible due to sand dunes.
+Results show a zone of elevated results for several elements which roughly corresponds with exposures and sub-cropping occurrences of sandstone formations.
 The proximity of potential source rocks from the adjacent Musgrave Block points to a possibility of sandstone hosted uranium mineralisation.
-Results show a zone of elevated results southeast of the Basedow Range for several elements (Figures 4-9).
-This area is in the direction of the main drainage from this range (Edgoose et al. 1991) and it roughly corresponds with exposures and sub-cropping occurrences of Mereenie Sandstone and Horseshoe Bend Shale as they onlap the uplifted Basedow Range (Figure 10, Edgoose et al. 1991).